jsincorporated/tp/docs/UserGuide.md

 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+5. Type the command in the command line and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+>:bulb: Unsure of what a command line is?
+Refer to our Layout section [here](#layout)

 6. Refer to the [Basic Commands](#basic-commands), [Enhanced Commands](#enhanced-commands), [General App Commands](#general-app-commands) below for details of each command.
 <div style="page-break-after: always;"></div>